zdecola/playlist/INSTRUCTIONS.md

 * Add links to working url and project source code to your portfolio with an image and short description of the project

 ## Projects Extensions:
+* Add a tool tip with additional information about the song.
+Length, year published, etc
 * Each song includes an icon that deletes the song from the playlist
 * A "New" button opens a form to add a new song to the playlist